 - End Date: The date the Agreement and Billing need to stop.
 If the Billing Agreement has no set end date and is on an Auto-Renewal, pick a date out into the future.

 - Effective v3.0 of Work 365, any new billing contracts created will have a 1-year annual end date by default.
 To enable a longer renewal term, enable the auto-renew field, and enter the number of months for the contract term.
 The End Date will update automatically the day of the auto-renewal and will extend the end date out based on the months selected for the contract term.

 - Next Invoice Date: The invoice date is a locked field.
 The Invoice Date is one day after the Start Date of the Billing Contract.
 If the Billing Contract Start Date is Jan 1, the Invoice Date will be Jan 2nd.
 The invoice generated on Jan 2nd will include the subscriptions that were created as of the Start Date on Jan 1st.
 The Invoice date, however, will show Jan 1st.

-- Auto Renew (Effective v3.0 of Work 365): after upgrading to v3.0, any new billing contracts created will have a 1 year annual end date by default.
-By default this field is set to No. In order for billing contracts to renew, the Auto Renew field must be set Yes.
+- Auto-Renew: any new billing contracts created will have a 1-year annual end date by default.
+By default, this field is set to No. In order for billing contracts to renew, the Auto-Renew field must be set Yes.

 - To enable a longer renewal term than the default 12 months, enter the number of months desired for the contract term.
 The End Date will update automatically the day of the auto-renewal and will extend the end date out based on the months selected for the contract term.

 - Current MRR: Monthly Recurring Revenue

 - Calculates the total subscription value on a month to month basis.

 - Calculates the total subscription value on an annual basis.

 - Active invoices: Invoices reflected on the Billing Contract that has not been closed as being Paid or Canceled.